Florida Probate | Inheritance Advances in Florida

 - Living trusts: Living trusts allow people to transfer assets automatically to named beneficiaries upon their death.
 Because they move upon death and require no particular action, beneficiaries do not need to undergo the probate process to receive their inheritance.

-- Rights of survivorship: For assets that two people own jointly, owners can establish rights of survivorship to ensure the surviving people inherits the asset automatically upon the death of one partner.
+- Rights of survivorship: For assets that two people own jointly, owners can establish rights of survivorship to ensure the surviving people inherit the asset automatically upon the death of one partner.
 This often occurs between assets spouses own, including homes and bank accounts.

 - Life estate deed: Life estate deeds are very similar to living trusts, but they specifically deal with real estate properties.
 This type of deed allows the deceased to name beneficiaries in their will to receive their properties after they pass to help heirs receive assets without going through probate.

 - Estate planning: Estate planning allows a person to establish who will receive specific assets and care for them when they can’t anymore.
-Unlike life estate deeds, which only pass to beneficiaries upon death, estate planning allows descendants to manage assets if their loved one falls ills and can no longer do so themselves.
+Unlike life estate deeds, which only pass to beneficiaries upon death, estate planning allows descendants to manage assets if their loved one falls ill and can no longer do so themselves.
 Many assets under estate planning include real estate, bank accounts and insurance policies.

 While you will still need to submit wills containing these asset types to Florida local courts, you can receive your inheritance sooner and bypass lengthy probate processes.